igal/rubyqueues/rabbitmq_amqp_eg/README.markdown

 PROS: Many compatible clients and servers.
 Clusterable queue servers.
 Many subscription options.
 Multiple protocols (AMQP, STOMP, SMTP, etc).

-CONS: The RabbitMQ server is fine, but the tmm1-amqp client is slow (3X slower than Java AMQP client) and its event-driven API is tricky to work with.
+CONS: The RabbitMQ server is fine, but the tmm1-amqp client uses an event-driven API that's tricky to work with and is somewhat inefficient (3X slower than Java AMQP client).

 EVALUATION: A good choice for sophisticated message queuing.